Expected Signature For the Lorentz Invariance Violation Effects on $\gamma-\gamma$ Absorption: Application to VHE Spectra Characteristic

-Due to the bright $\gamma$-ray luminosity above few tens of TeV, at which the LIV effects become fully appreciable, the gamma-ray bursts (GRBs) can be treated as an ideal source to test possible energy spectrum break induced by LIV effects.
-It commonly exhibits typical characteristics that the spectra is soften with energy increasing as a result of decreasing inverse Compton cooling and/or particle acceleration efficiencies.
+Due to the bright $\gamma$-ray luminosity above several tens of TeV, at which the LIV effects become fully appreciable, the gamma-ray bursts (GRBs) can be treated as an ideal source to test possible {a reemergence of the energy spectrum of $\gamma$-rays} induced by LIV effects.
+It commonly exhibits typical characteristics that the spectra {are softening} with energy increasing as a result of decreasing inverse Compton cooling and/or particle acceleration efficiencies.
 This display is in conflict with the requirement.
-We could no longer ignore the fact that the energy of the highest photon of GRB 221009A is detected up to 18 TeV by LHAASO (\citealt{Huang32677} GCN Circular 32677) and up to 251 TeV by Carpet 2 (\citealt{2022ATel15669....1D}; \citealt{2022ATel15675....1F}), which are particularly suitable for the present analysis (e.g., \citealt{2022arXiv221011261F}).
+We {can} no longer ignore the fact that the energy of the highest photon of GRB 221009A is detected up to 18 TeV by LHAASO (e.g., \citep{Huang32677}) and up to 251 TeV by Carpet 2 (e.g., \citep{2022ATel15669....1D,2022ATel15675....1F}), which are particularly suitable for the present analysis (e.g., \citep{2023ApJ...942L..21F}).

-GRB 221009A is an extremely bright and long-duration GRB with a redshift of z=0.151 (Krimm et al. 2022; Izzo et al. 2022) or z = 0.15 (Pillera et al. 2022), (de Ugarte Postigo et al. GCN Circular 32648) and entered at RA = 288.264, Dec = 19.773.
-It was detected by the Swift Burst Alert Telescope (BAT) instruments (Dichiara et al. 2022 GCN Circular 32632) (GCN Circular 32635) at T0 = 2022-10-09 13:16:59 (UTC), the Fermi Gamma-Ray Burst Monitor (GBM) instruments (Veres et al. 2022 GCN Circular 32636), and the Fermi Large Area Telescope (Fermi-LAT) instruments (Bissaldi et al. GCN Circular 32637) on 2022 October 9.
+GRB 221009A is an extremely bright and long-duration GRB with a redshift of z=0.151 (e.g., \citep[]{2022GCN.32688....1K,2022GCN.32928....1I}) or z = 0.15 (e.g., \citep[]{2022ATel15656....1P,2022GCN.32800....1D,2022GCN.32648....1D}) and entered at RA = 288.264, Dec = 19.773.
+It was detected by the Swift Burst Alert Telescope (BAT) instruments (e.g., \citep[]{2022GCN.32632....1D,2022GCN.32635....1K}) at T0 = 2022-10-09 13:16:59 (UTC), the Fermi Gamma-Ray Burst Monitor (GBM) instruments \cite{2022GCN.32636....1V}, and the Fermi Large Area Telescope (Fermi-LAT) instruments \cite{2022GCN.32637....1B} on 2022 October 9.
 The Fermi-GBM light curve are shown in Figure \ref{fig:LC}, left panel.
-From the LAT Data Serve, we selected the higher energy events of GRB 221009A at 0-1000s after burst.
-The events count curve of GRB 221009A in $3$ ROI are shown in Figure \ref{fig:LC}, right panel.
-Selecting events during the GRB 221009A active period, where it locates at 200s - 450s after burst and shows as grey area in Figure 4, we used the Fermipy platform \citep{2017ICRC...35..824W} for Fermi spectral analysis.
-Since the highest energy of the event up to about 99.3 GeV, the energy range of Fermi Likelihood analysis is adopted from 0.1 to 100 GeV.
-The result of Fermi Likelihood analysis shows that the spectrum is described as a power-law, given by
+From the LAT Data Serve, we selected the higher energy events of GRB 221009A at 0-1000s after the burst.
+The events count curve of GRB 221009A in $3$ ROI is shown in Figure \ref{fig:LC}, right panel.
+Selecting events during the GRB 221009A active period, where it is located at 200s - 450s after burst and shows as a grey area in Figure 4, we used the Fermipy platform \citep{2017ICRC...35..824W} for Fermi spectral analysis.
+Since the highest energy of the event is up to about 99.3 GeV, the energy range of Fermi Likelihood analysis is adopted from 0.1 to 100 GeV.
+The result of the Fermi Likelihood analysis shows that the spectrum is described as a power-law, given by